doffy001/todo-list/app-spec.md

 A todo item has three possible interactions:

-1. Clicking the checkbox marks the todo as complete by updating its `completed` value and toggling the class `completed` on its parent `<li>`
+1. Clicking the checkbox marks the todo as complete by updating its `isCompleted` value and toggling the class `completed` on its parent `<li>`

 2. Double-clicking the `<label>` activates editing mode, by toggling the `.editing` class on its `<li>`